-The Hawk Hopes Blog at KU is a new feature of KU’s Special Education Department.
-We intend to showcase the impressive array of University of Kansas faculty, students, and graduates who help to spread KU’s mission of civic professionalism throughout the nation, if not the world.
+The Hawk Hopes Blog at KU is a unique feature of KU’s Special Education Department.
+We strive to showcase the impressive array of University of Kansas faculty, students, and graduates who help to spread KU’s mission of civic professionalism throughout the nation, if not the world.
 We want this blog to be a place where individuals talk about opportunities and challenges of a daily practice that embeds equity and social justice on behalf of individuals with dis/abilities.

 One of the major tenets of the Hawk Hopes Blog is that change is a collaborative act!